 Apple Vision Pro – Software and user interface

-If you wonder how one can interact with the headset, visionOS features an entirely new input model which allows you to intuitively control everything solely with your eyes, hands, and voice.
+If you wonder how one can interact with the headset, visionOS features an entirely new input model that allows you to control everything with your eyes, hands, and voice.
 This is great as it entirely eliminates the need for any kind of controller or additional hardware.

 Last but not least, Apple has also equipped visionOS with a completely new biometric authentication system dubbed OpticID.
 This system uses Vision Pro’s LED illuminators and IR cameras to create a unique mapping of the iris to prevent unauthorized access to the headset and protect your privacy.